phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

     class: '\acme\demo\decorated\config'
     decorates: 'config'

-In Symfony, the old config service will have been renamed config.inner, so you can inject it into your new service by adding it to your services arguments:
+In Symfony, the old config service will have been renamed to ``acme.demo.decorated.inner``, so you can inject it into your new service by adding it to your services arguments:

 .. code-block:: yaml